The inter-dependent and inter-connected model of world trade has been the global economy’s growth engine since the end of the second world war.

 But with escalating geopolitical risks, narrowing parity of labor costs and the environmental impact of global supply chains, some businesses are now looking to regionalize as a practical solution to reducing risk and carbon footprint while embracing new manufacturing technologies.

-In the last decade the interdependence of the global model has been rattled by the financial crisis, threatened by various episodes of trade war and momentarily paused by the COVID-19 pandemic.
+In the last decade the interdependence of the global model has been rattled by the financial crisis, threatened by various episodes of trade war and recently by the COVID-19 pandemic.

 Until now, companies made decisions purely on efficiency criteria.
 However, this troika of catastrophe has brought into sharp focus the global reliance on a single region.
 It has spurred economic nationalism and protectionism in some cases and caused exposed companies to look for greater resilience.

-“In future, many companies will be careful not only to organize their procurement from a cost efficiency perspective, but to also consider the risk factors.” says Thiess Petersen, professor at the Viadrina University.
+“In the future, many companies will be careful not only to organize their procurement from a cost efficiency perspective, but to also consider the risk factors.”

 With a focus on disruption across the value chain, contingency measures to secure supply, including localization are being put in place.

-A recent report from the McKinsey Global institute reminds us that companies can now expect supply chain disruptions lasting a month or longer to occur every 3.7 years.
+A recent report from the McKinsey Global institute reminds us that on average, companies experience a disruption of one to two months in duration every 3.7 years.

 The focus is now on making this machine more resilient.